panzerdp/dmitripavlutin.com/content/posts/2016-09-14-javascript-unicode/index.md

 console.log(reg.test('JavaScript')); // => true
 ```

-An hexadecimal escape sequence can escape code points in a limited range: from `U+00` to `U+FF`, because only 2 digits are allowed.
+A hexadecimal escape sequence can escape code points in a limited range: from `U+00` to `U+FF` because only 2 digits are allowed.
 But hexadecimal escape is nice because it's short.

 #### Unicode escape sequence

 If you want to escape code points from the entire BPM, then use an **unicode escape sequence**.
-The escape format is `\u<hex>`, where `\u` is a prefix followed by a hexadecimal number `<hex>` with fixed length of 4 digits.
+The escape format is `\u<hex>`, where `\u` is a prefix followed by a hexadecimal number `<hex>` with a fixed length of 4 digits.
 For example `'\u0051'` (symbol `'Q'`) or `'\u222B'` (integral symbol `'∫'`).

 Let's use the unicode escape sequences: